 While pre-made kits offer convenience, remember that building your own set allows you to hand-pick every single tool.
 This is the best way to ensure you get the exact quality and type of brush, comb, and hoof pick that you and your horse prefer.
 It lets you create a truly professional collection that will last for years.
 You can find all the individual pieces you need, from durable curry combs to soft finishing brushes, in our curated collection of horse tack and grooming supplies.
 We only stock the tools we trust and use ourselves, so you can build your perfect kit with confidence.

-How to Care for Your Grooming Tools
+How to Make Your Grooming Tools Last Longer

 A professional grooming kit is an investment in your horse’s health and appearance, and just like any quality tool, it requires a bit of upkeep.
 Taking care of your brushes, combs, and hoof picks not only makes them last longer but also plays a big role in keeping your horse’s coat and skin healthy.
 Using a dirty brush simply moves dirt and oil around instead of removing it.
 A simple care routine ensures you get the best results from your grooming sessions and helps prevent skin irritations.
 Plus, it’s a great habit that turns a good grooming kit into a great one.

-A Simple Cleaning Routine
+A Simple Routine for Cleaning Your Tools

 To keep your horse’s skin and coat in top condition, aim to clean your brushes weekly.
 It’s a straightforward process that makes a world of difference.
 First, knock out all the loose hair and caked-on dirt; you can do this by running a curry comb over the bristles.
 Next, wash the brushes in a bucket of warm water with a little mild soap.
 Swish them around, rinse them thoroughly until the water runs clear, and then set them out to air dry with the bristles facing down.
 This helps water drain away from the wood or plastic base, extending the life of your tools.
 Ideally, each horse should have their own dedicated grooming kit to prevent sharing germs or skin issues.